-[20] Figure 2 presents the 20-year (1980-1999) time series and climatology of global monthly mean precipitation δ^{18} O and deuterium excess (d-excess; defined as $\delta D-8\delta^{18}O$).
+Figure 2 presents the 20-year (1980-1999) time series and climatology of global monthly mean precipitation $\delta^{18}O$ and deuterium excess (d-excess; defined as δD-8\δ18O).
 The simulated values from three isotopic SWING AGCMs are also shown.
 It is found that the globally averaged precipitation amount of the current simulation became systematically smaller than R2 but comparable to other models, and that a statistically significant trend in global precipitation (0.078 mm/day/10year) is detected in the nudged IsoGSM simulation.
 The former is probably because the humidity field was not nudged but the physical processes including convective precipitation were improved from the R2 model.
-The latter is because the simulation inherited the positive precipitation trend of R2 (as found in Figure 2), which is caused by the positive trend in the latent heat flux over oceans as a result of the positive trend in SST.
-The latest Reanalysis products by European Centre for Medium-Range Weather Forecasts (ECMWF), ECMWF 40-year Re-analysis (ERA40), and Japan Meteorological Agency, JRA25, also showed strong positive trends

-[Chen and Bosilovich, 2007], but some of them are known to be a result of the bias error of the satellite observations.
-Although both Wentz et al. [2007] and Gu et al. [2007] found a positive trend in oceanic global precipitation, the degree of the trend is much smaller (about one tenth) so that we are still not certain about credibility of the trend in Reanalysis.
-However, it is important to find that the current simulation captures the low-frequency features of the Reanalysis, indicating that the nudging technique performs as expected even in this time scale.
+The latter is because the simulation inherited the positive precipitation trend of R2 (as found in the same figure), which is caused by the positive trend in the latent heat flux over oceans as a result of the positive trend in SST.
+The latest Reanalysis products by ECMWF (European Centre for Medium-range Weather Forecasts), ERA40 (ECMWF 40-year Re-analysis), and Japan Meteorological Agency, JRA25, also showed strong positive trends (Chen and Bosilovich, 2007), but some of them are known to be a result of the bias error of the satellite observations.
+Although both Wentz et al (2007) and Gu et al. (2007) found a positive trend in oceanic global precipitation, the degree of the trend is much smaller (about one tenth) so that we are still not certain about the credibility of the trend in Reanalysis.
+However, it is important to find that the current simulation captures the low frequency features of the Reanalysis, indicating that the nudging technique performs as expected even in this time scale.

-[21] Linear trends of the global precipitation δ^{18} O (-0.054%/10year) and δD (-0.18%/10year) are both slightly negative and a trend in d-excess (deuterium excess; defined as $\delta D-8\delta^{18}O$ (0.25%/10 year) is significantly positive.
-These decreasing trends in δ^{18} O and δ D and the increasing trend in d-excess are almost identical for evaporation and evaporative isotopes (figure not shown), indicating that the water cycle is in mass balance globally, and consequently there is almost no trend for total column vapor and its isotopes (Figure 3).
-Craig and Gordon's [1965] formulation explains the inverse relation between long-term averaged evaporation rate and its isotopic ratios (Appendix A).
-The trends are statistically less significant for both δD and δ^{18} O where the interannual variability is large, but the trend is more significant in d-excess because of less the seasonal variation has smaller amplitude.
+The linear trends of global precipitation $\delta^{18}O$ (-0.054 %/10year) and $\delta D$ (-0.18 %/10year) are both slightly negative and the trend in d-excess (deuterium excess; defined as $\delta D$ -8\ $\delta^{18}O$ ) (0.25 %/10year) is significantly positive.
+These decreasing trends in $\delta^{18}O$ and $\delta D$ and the increasing trend in d-excess are almost identical for evaporation and evaporative isotopes (figure not shown), indicating that the water cycle is in mass balance globally, and consequently there is almost no trend for total column vapor and its isotopes (Figures 3).
+Craig and Gordon's (1965) formulation explains the inverse relation between long term averaged evaporation rate and its isotopic ratios (Appendix A).
+The trends are statistically less significant for both $\delta D$ and $\delta^{18}O$ where the interannual variability is large, but the trend is more significant in d-excess because of less the seasonal variation has smaller amplitude.

-[22] Despite model differences, both the δ^{18} O and dexcess of our simulation are in the upper range of SWING members.
-Monthly climatology of global precipitation δ^{18} O and d-excess ranges from -7.0 to -6.5% and 8 to 10%, respectively.
-Seasonality of δ^{18} O and d-excess resembles the pattern as that of precipitation indicating the seasonality is strongly influenced by precipitation total.
+Despite model differences, both the $\delta^{18}O$ and d-excess of our simulation are in the upper range of SWING members.
+Monthly climatology of global precipitation $\delta^{18}O$ and d-excess ranges from -7.0 to -6.5 ‰ and 8 to 10 ‰, respectively.
+Seasonality of $\delta^{18}O$ and d-excess resembles the pattern as that of precipitation indicating the seasonality is strongly influenced by the precipitation total.